 Electron ptychography is set to revolutionize the electron microscope.
-By doing away with the lens, electron ptychography forms the image by reconstructing the scattered electron-waves after they have passed through the sample using computers, which could result in the highest resolution images ever seen.
+By doing away with the lens, electron ptychography forms the image by reconstructing the scattered electron waves after they have passed through the sample using computers, which could result in the highest resolution images ever seen.

-For over 70 years, transmission electron microscopy (TEM), which `looks through´ an object to see atomic features within it, has been constrained by the relatively poor lenses which are used to form the image.
+For over 70 years, transmission electron microscopy (TEM), which “looks through” an object to see atomic features within it, has been constrained by the relatively poor lenses which are used to form the image.

 The new method, called electron ptychography, dispenses with the lens and instead forms the image by reconstructing the scattered electron-waves after they have passed through the sample using computers.

-Scientists involved in the scheme consider their findings to be a `first step´ in a `completely new epoch of electron imaging´.
+Scientists involved in the scheme consider their findings to be a “first step” in a “completely new epoch of electron imaging.”
 The process has no fundamental experimental boundaries and it is thought it will transform sub-atomic scale transmission imaging.

 Project leader Professor John Rodenburg, of the University of Sheffield´s Department of Electronic and Electrical Engineering, said: “To understand how material behaves, we need to know exactly where the atoms are.
 This approach will enable us to look at how atoms sit next to one another in a solid object as if we´re holding them in our hands.

 “We´ve shown we can improve upon the resolution limit of an electron lens by a factor of five.
-An extension of the same method should reach the highest resolution transmission image ever obtained; about one tenth of an atomic diameter.
+An extension of the same method should reach the highest resolution transmission image ever obtained; about one-tenth of an atomic diameter.
 No longer does TEM have to be bound by the paradigm of the lens, its Achilles´ heel since its invention in 1933.”

 The technique is applicable to microscopes using any type of wave and has other key advantages over conventional methods.
-For example, when used with visible light, the new technology forms a type of image that means scientists can see living cells very clearly without the need to stain them, a process which usually kills the cells.
+For example, when used with visible light, the new technology forms a type of image that means scientists can see living cells very clearly without the need to stain them, a process that usually kills the cells.